IanSaunders/ultradaemon/docs/index.md

 #### Loop 2

-After leaving the point aid-station I pushed hard again on the canal path.
+After leaving the aid-station I pushed hard again on the canal path.
 I had been eating and nibbling throughout the race but I was starting to feel a bit out of sorts.
 I decided I was low on nutrition and ate a trusty Gu gel.
 I did this just as I was about to hit the main hill for the second time.

 Perhaps I should have taken the gel earlier, perhaps I should have eaten more solid foods, but as soon as the gel hit my stomach I had waves of nausea engulf me and stomach cramps to boot.
 I kept pushing up the hill, but with far less vigor than on loop 1.
 This was the last time I saw Michelle until the finish.
 As I went higher, the pain increased.
 My 8 hour goal was slowly slipping away, had I gone out too fast on the first lap?
 As the intensity of the pain grew, I knew this was it - my first DNF.
 I would quit at the next aid station.
 I didn't _have_ to finish this race, it wasn't a qualifier for anything.
 I didn't even have any friends running with me.
 The decision was made.